 You can ask students to create a short (3-5) minute video to explain a course concept to their peers and post it to a discussion board in Canvas.
 Consider a Canvas Discussion in which students can share short videos via Kaltura.
 Other alternatives are to ask students to post a concept map, infographic, or content review questions to share with peers.

-Consider using Google docs or Google sheets for student collaborations.
+Consider using Google Docs or Google Sheets for student collaborations.
 For example, worksheets or handouts that you might have used for in-person activities can be made into a Google doc.
 Students can contribute to them simultaneously, as well as provide a way for you to give feedback.
-Google Apps can be integrated into Canvas pages, and students should access Google Suite using their authenticated Cornell accounts.
+Students should access Google Suite using their authenticated Cornell accounts.

 Structure